 Modified Care Contract – Also known as a Type B Contract, this contract type generally includes a discount on higher levels of care, or a defined number of days included as part of contract.

 Monthly Fee or Service Package – A monthly fee that includes a variety of services, amenities, and utilities such as heating, cooling, cable TV and property taxes.

 Nursing Home – As known as Skilled Nursing Facilities.
 See Senior Living Options.

 Palliative Care – A care program that alleviates the symptoms but does not cure the underlying medical condition.
 While this can be similar to Hospice Care, it is different in that it can be provided right after a diagnosis is given and the individual’s medical condition does not necessarily have to be terminal.
-Read more in Palliative Care: What You Need to Know.
+Read more in Navigating the Journey-Palliative Care Guide.

 Personal Care – See Senior Living Options.

 Personal moving consultant – Also known as Relocation Consultant or Move Manager.
 A professional who can help coordinate all aspects of the moving process, including downsizing, packing, space planning, and connections to reliable real estate agents.